 Steinberg's husband, Ben, has introduced the concept of the Nazis to their 11-year-old.
 "The singular idea that he is old enough to appreciate is this: There are absolute evils.
 Evils for which there is are no equivalents.
 Nazis are an absolute evil.
 White supremacists are an absolute evil," he said.

 "I explain that it is because these are absolute that the response to them must be equally absolute.
 Even acquiescence to them cannot be tolerated.
 That is not what we stand for and that is not what our country stands for," said Ben Steinberg.

 How to talk about it

-TODAY Tastemaker Dr. Deborah Gilboa, who is a child development expert and a Jewish parent herself, said that neurotypical children are usually able to start understanding larger, scary issues and separate them from their day-to-day existence when they are about 8 years old.
+Child development expert Dr. Deborah Gilboa, who is a Jewish parent, said that neurotypical children are usually able to start understanding larger, scary issues and separate them from their day-to-day existence when they are about 8 years old.

 "As parents, we usually shy away from introducing subjects about which we ourselves have no good answers," she told TODAY Parents.
 "But, in that way, the lessons of history would be lost.
 So we have to tackle the big topics.
 Luckily, there are a lot of great resources for teaching children about the Holocaust."

-Gilboa said she understands how hard subjects like the rhetoric and signs at Charlottesville are for parents to introduce to their children, but she suggests parents start by giving kids the short version of the facts and be ready for questions. "'Why?' is the hardest, but it's one we can just explain that we don't know," she said.
+Gilboa said she understands how hard subjects are for parents to introduce to their children, but she suggests parents start by giving kids the short version of the facts and be ready for questions. "'Why?' is the hardest, but it's one we can just explain that we don't know," she said.